|

 Indications for imaging

-Trauma, rheumatology, congenital,
+Trauma, rheumatology, congenital, |

 Anatomy Demonstrated

 Distal and proximal phalanges, first metacarpal and associated joints.
+Rt Thumb Lat Anatomy |

 Basic Patient Position

 The patient sits alongside the end of the table elbow flexed palm downwards, or at the end of the table with he elbow flexed at 90 degrees, hand and wrist flat on the cassette the elbow may need a small pad to promote contact of the hand with the cassette.
-The fingers can be spread slightly.
+The fingers can be spread slightly. the thumb is abducted and the hand internally rotated and supported in position such that the thumb is lateral and in contact with the cassette. |

 Radiation protection

-Ensure the lower limbs and torso are not below the table top in the primary beam.
+Direct lead rubber gonad protection using a "half apron".
+Ensure the lower limbs and torso are not below the table top in the primary beam. |

 Central Ray

-The vertical central ray is centered to the center of the first metacarpophalangeal joint.
+The vertical central ray is centered to the center of the first metacarpophalangeal joint. |

 Exposure Factors